 Of the above 2700K-6500K range, we describe light bulbs by one of three color temperatures: warm white, natural white & cool white (or daylight).

 Standard color temperatures in the home:

 2700-3000˚K Warm White

 5000-6000˚K Cool White

-A higher color temperature promotes alertness, while a lower color temperature promotes feelings of warmth and coziness.
+Generally, a higher, cooler color temperature promotes alertness, while a lower, warmer color temperature instills feelings of warmth and coziness.

 Same temperature, different light: Not all light is the same

 Two light bulbs can have the same color temperature while varying tremendously in appearance.